-Among the plant nutrients, nitrogen is most important for higher crop yields

-Nitrogen is the most important primary nutrient, accounting for 60% of total consumption, and Yara is the leading producer of this nutrient.
+Among the plant nutrients, nitrogen is most important for higher crop yields Nitrogen is the most important primary nutrient, accounting for 57% of total consumption, and Yara is the leading producer of this nutrient.
 Phosphorus (phosphate) and potassium fertilizers are primarily applied to improve crop quality.
 Annual application is not always needed, as the soil absorbs and stores these two nutrients for a longer period compared with nitrogen.
 Nitrogen must be applied every year to maintain yield and biomass.
 Phosphate and potash fertilizers are supplied by a small number of large industry players, as phosphate rock and potash mineral deposits are only available in certain regions of the world, while Nitrogen fertilizers are produced in many countries, reflecting the wide availability of key raw materials - natural gas and air, needed for its production on an industrial scale.
 The global nitrogen market is therefore less consolidated, but some regions such as Europe and the US have seen significant restructuring of their nitrogen industries in the last decade.

-Fertilizer reduces the carbon footprint of farming

-Fertilizer - an efficient solar energy catalyst

-- · Production is a marginal part of the carbon footprint; efficient application is more important - .
-Huge positive effects of fertilizer use, since higher yields enable lower land area use
+Fertilizer reduces the carbon footprint of farming Fertilizer - an efficient solar energy catalyst - Production is a marginal part of the carbon footprint; efficient application is more important - Huge positive effects of fertilizer use, since higher yields enable lower land area use Production Yara's production is more energy-efficient than competitor average Application - Higher efficiency with nitrates - Precision farming tools

-Production

-· Yara's production is more energy-efficient than competitor average

-Application

-- · Higher efficiency with nitrates - · Precision farming tools

-A life-cycle perspective on fertilizer is important

-Life-cycle analysis of fertilizers determines the greenhouse gas emissions and absorptions in fertilizer production, transportation and storage, as well as during application and crop growth.
+A life-cycle perspective on fertilizer is important Life-cycle analysis of fertilizers determines the greenhouse gas emissions and absorptions in fertilizer production, transportation and storage, as well as during application and crop growth.
 When new acreage is converted to cropland, above ground carbon is immediately removed, whereas carbon stored in the ground will leak out more gradually and is converted to CO2.
 With the ambition to minimize total carbon footprint from global biomass production, efficient use of land, based on modern agricultural practices, is of great importance.
 Intensive farming with high yields contributes to preserve forests, which are the real "carbon sinks".
 Organic farming with low yields tends to increase deforestation and emissions.
 Different fertilizer types have different carbon footprints.
-Urea emits less $CO_2$ during production than nitrates, but upon spreading the situation is reversed since urea releases the $CO_2$ contained in its molecule.
-Urea also often releases more $N_2O$ during farming.
+Urea emits less CO_2 during production than nitrates, but upon spreading the situation is reversed since urea releases the CO_2 contained in its molecule.
+Urea also often releases more N2O during farming.
 The life cycle carbon footprint is therefore higher for urea than for nitrates.

-The right nitrogen fertilizer rate is key to avoid nitrate leaching

-- Leaching of nitrate into groundwater affects water quality and contributes to eutrophication - Oversupply of organic and mineral nitrogen fertilizer represents the main driver for nitrate leaching - Nitrogen fertilizer application according to crop demand does not increase nitrate leaching

-Supply of N fertilizer to the crop

 Soil nitrate content at harvest is a measure for the risk of nitrate leaching.
 This relationship has been confirmed in numerous trials and measurements.
 Elevated nitrate concentrations in ground and surface water are undesirable.
 Nitrate leaching occurs when the soil is saturated with water and nitrate is washed below the root zone by percolating rainfall or irrigation.
 Nitrate leaching is independent from the source of nitrogen, it can be caused by mineral fertilizer, organic manure or even soil organic matter.
 Most loss of nitrate to water occurs during winter.
 The overall objective is therefore to minimize soil nitrate concentrations at the end of the vegetation period.
 Nitrogen leaching can be effectively avoided through well managed fertilization practices, e.g. by using fertilizer with a quick, predictable nitrogen release, such as nitrates.

-Choosing the right nitrogen fertilizer to avoid ammonia volatilization losses

-- Volatilization of ammonia gas contributes to pollution, affects air quality and induces soil acidification - The use of organic or urea-based nitrogen fertilizer represents the main driver for ammonia losses - Nitrate-based N fertilizer or immediate incorporation of urea into the soil avoids volatilization losses
+Choosing the right nitrogen fertilizer to avoid ammonia volatilization losses - Volatilization of ammonia gas contributes to pollution, affects air quality and induces soil acidification - The use of organic or urea-based nitrogen fertilizer represents the main driver for ammonia losses - Nitrate-based N fertilizer or immediate incorporation of urea into the soil avoids volatilization losses

-N fertilizer